Johan809/MoreOrigins/README.md

 >
 > Descendants of the god Poseidon himself, the Atlanteans rule the seas with their great power.
 >
-> 🟢 **Poseidon Armor:** Special armor used by the god of the sea, when using it you get a superior strength (Use the Oceanite Armor).
+> 🟢 **Poseidon Armor:** Special armor used by the god of the sea, when using it you get a superior strength: Strength IV and Breathing outside the water(Secondary active) when using full set.
 >
 > 🟢 **Riptide:** You can lauch yourself through the water at high speeds using the primary abiliy key.
 >